ishikuro-shunsuke/atcoder/README.md

 ### checkin

-Add timestamp to the end of `main.cpp` and open by VS Code.
+Add timestamp to the end of `main.cpp` and open it by VS Code.

 ```bash
 checkin